 When installed properly, the pier system provides a relatively reliable foundation repair.
 The system is not quite as good as Steel piers, because it is seldom driven to rock.
 The problem with concrete pressed pilings is when they are improperly installed to a depth of 3-5 feet.
 The piling system appears robust, but will probably fail in a few years.

-We see this problem arise, premature pier failure, when the crew receives an incentive for the number of piers installed per day.
+We see this problem arise, premature pier failure, when the crew receives an incentive for the number of piers systems installed per day.
 Most often this arises when either a contractor pays a crew bonus on number of piers installed, or the foundation repair contractor uses a sub-contractor.
 There are some very good sub-contractors, and there are some really bad apples.
 The bad apples will drive short and fast.
 Several times each year, Granite Foundation Repair is hired to re-do the pier installation because of sub-standard installation by an unscrupulous competitor.

 Poured concrete piers are best used for new construction, when they can be drilled to a depth of 20-30 feet.
 A bell adds end bearing surface area to increase load capacity.
 For residential repair, the piers are typically drilled to a depth of eight to ten feet.
 At ten feet the piers are subject to movement due to seasonal moisture change.
 Cure time before foundation leveling is 7-10 days.